TylerD89/cURL-FIOS-Router-Reboot/README.md

 -- HOW TO USE --

-Clone / copy this bash script to your Linux/macOS machine (This script relies on curl, will not work on Windows unless modified)
+1. Clone / copy this bash script to your Linux/macOS machine (This script relies on curl, will not work on Windows unless modified)

-Open terminal (varies depending on which Distribution / OS you are using)
+2. Open up a terminal

-Make the bash script executable (e.g: sudo chmod +x VerizonAutoReboot.sh)
+3. Make the bash script executable (e.g: sudo chmod +x VerizonAutoReboot.sh)

-Open the script with your preferred text editor (nano is easiest)
+4. Open the script with your preferred text editor (nano is easiest)

-Replace the IP address under the "HOST=" variable, do the same with your "PASSWORD="
+5. Replace the IP address under the "HOST=" variable with your router's IP, do the same with your "PASSWORD="

-Run the script!
+6. Run the script!
 Enjoy :)